meessour/web-design-1920/README.md

 ## Design Principles
 Because I can't exactly empathize with Marijn's disability, I have to research what works best for him.
 I can't base my research on existing design principles because they are made for abled people, so I have to come up with something else.
 A good way of doing my research is by following [**The 4 Exclusive Design Principles (By Vasilis)**](https://exclusive-design.vasilis.nl/).
 These principles are: **Study situation**, **Ignore conventions**, **Prioritise identity**, **Add nonsense**.

 The first point is **studying the person in question** and how to app will be used by that person.
 In what situation is the app going to be used and how will it be navigated.
-The study about Marijn can be found here: [Use case about Marijn](#Use case about Marijn).
+The study about Marijn can be found here: [User Scemario (Marijn)](#User-Scemario-(Marijn)).

 The second point is **ignoring conventions**.
 The current conventions are made by, and this for designers, not specifically for disabled people.
 In this case certain principles should be dropped because they are not suitable for the person in question, Marijn.
 The tab key for example.
 Usually the user should be able to tab though every item, but for Marijn it is not preferred to use this key.
 So not making the tab functionality fully functional is not priority.
 A convention specifically meant for Marijn is a priority in this case, instead of the usual principles.